flavioschneider/graphire/README.md

 ```

 ### What is it?
-Graphire is a declarative and unopinionated react graph library for React.
+Graphire is a declarative and unopinionated graph library for React.
 It supports different layouts to visualize large dynamic networks of nodes and links.

 ### How does it work?
 Internally it stores the graph using a bidirectional adjacency list that allows fast insertion, deletion, and iteration.
 It then exposes a `Graph` wrapper and two essential hooks: `useNode` and `useLink`.
 Those will help you to update the node and links position in an unopinionated way.